 Trailer insurance requirements vary by state.
 Some states only require that you carry commercial vehicle insurance, not trailer insurance.
 Keep in mind that even if your commercial policy extends to your trailer, it might not cover you in all situations.

-For example, a commercial vehicle policy might only cover liability.
-If you want to be protected against theft, damage to your trailer from a collision or damage to the contents of your trailer, you’ll likely need a more comprehensive trailer policy.
+For example, a commercial vehicle policy might only cover liability, or when you cause an accident.
+If you want to be protected against damage to your trailer from a collision or theft and damage to the contents of your trailer, you’ll likely need a more comprehensive trailer policy.

 If you use a trailer for business purposes, look for a commercial auto policy that covers your trailer and business type.
 Compare your options to get the best deal on the right coverage.